-Dental implants are small anchors made of a biocompatible metal called titanium that are placed in the jawbone.
-Dental implants are the replacement of tooth roots in the mouth.
-Once placed, the anchors begin to fuse with the bone over the course of a few months.
+Dental implants are small anchors made of a biocompatible metal called titanium that are placed in the jawbone to replace missing teeth in the mouth.
+After placement, the anchors will begin to fuse with the bone over the course of a few months.
 After the fusing process, known as osseointegration, abutment posts are inserted into the anchors to allow for the permanent attachment of the replacement teeth.

 Implant Supported Bridges

 An implant supported bridge is a restorative solution for spaces where three or more adjacent teeth are missing.
-This restoration typically requires two implants to support the porcelain bridge.
-The bridge provides a functional and aesthetic replacement for a patient’s natural teeth.
+This restoration typically requires two implants to support the bridge that provides a functional and aesthetic replacement for a patient’s natural teeth.

 What are the advantages of an implant supported bridge?